land-boards/lb-boards/KiCAD/utilities/README.md

 - mergKiMods - Merge together two PCB module libraries and deal with duplicates
 - KiCompNL - Compare two KiCad netlists
 - KiListPads - Parse a KiCad module file and generates a list of unique pads per part
+- padsolver.py - Create a footprint from the drawing of the pads of a part